Sreenath Aravind

 Arvind Sreenath (ಅರವಿಂದ್ ಶ್ರಿನಾಥ್) (born 8 April 1984) is a former Indian cricketer who played for Karnataka and the Royal Challengers Bangalore.
 He made his Twenty20 International debut for India against South Africa on 2 October 2015.

 International career

-A left-arm quick bowler, Aravind was called up to India's One Day International squad for the series against England in October 2011 but did not play.
+A left-arm quick bowler, Aravind was called up to India's One Day International squad for the series against England in October 2011 but suffered an injury and did not play.

-Aravind made his Twenty20 International debut for India against South Africa on 2 October 2015.
+Aravind made his Twenty20 International debut for India against South Africa on 2 October 2015, taking the wicket of Faf du Plessis.
+This was Aravind's only international appearance.

-Aravind played for India internationally only once.
-After he made his debut for India against South Africa in October 2015, he never came back in international cricket or played international cricket.

 Domestic career

 In the 2011 Champions League Twenty20, Arvind played in six matches as his team, the Royal Challengers, made it to the final, losing to the Mumbai Indians.

 Arvind overcame a career-threatening accident a couple of years ago and made his first-class debut in 2008.
 He is known for his ability to bowl both left arm fast and left arm spin.